-Submit the annual energy consumption of energy systems in a non -air-conditioned building
+Submit the annual predicted performance of energy systems based on conventional schedules in a non-air-conditioned building

 This criterion assesses the predicted annual operating energy consumption of a nonair-conditioned building.
 Reducing use of non-renewable energy contributes one of the major benefits in the overall building environmental performance.
 In Malaysia, energy generation is primarily through the use of electricity; hence, it is essential to minimize building energy consumption in a holistic way.
 Meanwhile, a reduction of building energy consumption leads to a direct reduction of CO2 emissions.